avsm/mirage-www/tmpl/wiki/xen-suspend.md

 works by waiting for any in-flight requests to be responded to, then cancelling any threads that are waiting on watches.
-These have to be cancelled because watches rely on state in the xenstore daemon and therefore have to be reissued when the VM resumes.
+These have to be cancelled because watches rely on state in the xenstore daemon and therefore have to be reissued (potentially with different paths) when the VM resumes.

 Then, the
 [grant tables are suspended](https://github.com/mirage/mirage-platform/blob/a47758c696797498e3eb7f3aac90830e2993090d/xen/lib/sched.ml#L35)